murillo-group/sarkas/_sources/documentation/input_file.rst.txt

 Note that ``Observables`` is again a list of dictionaries.
 This is because each observable is returned as an object in the simulation.
 The lines below the observables' names are the parameters needed for the calculation.
-The parameters are differents depending on the observable.
+The parameters are different depending on the observable.
 We will discuss them in the next pages of this tutorial.

 Transport Coefficients